OEP/pyprika/doc/source/yaml-spec.rst

   cook_time
     The amount of cooking time for the recipe.
 Must conform to `quantity syntax`_.

-  on_favorites
-    A boolean value (``yes`` or ``no``) noting if the recipe has favorite syntax.

-  categories
-    A list of unconstrained values for keywords or tags to aid in searching.

-  nutritional_info
-    An unconstrained field for providing nutritional information.

-  difficulty
-    An unconstrained field for noting recipe difficulty.

-  rating
-    An unconstrained field for rating a recipe.

   notes
     An unconstrained field for providing miscellaneous notes.

-  photo
-    Reserved for future use.

   ingredients
     A list of ingredients needed for the recipe.
 Each item in the list must